clinicalml/onboarding_human_ai/README.md

 # Organization

 This code repository is structured as follows:

+- in [integrai](integrai) we have a minimal code implementation of our algorithm IntegrAI

 - in [src](src) we have the code for the core functionalities of our algorithms organized as follows: